Jeffrey Vitter

 What company does Jeffrey Vitter work for?

-What is Jeffrey Vitter's role at the current company?
+What is Jeffrey Vitter's role at Tulane University?

-Jeffrey Vitter's current role is Consultant, 17th Chancellor, and Distinguished Professor Emeritus of the University of Mississippi.
+Jeffrey Vitter is listed as Consultant, 17th Chancellor, and Distinguished Professor Emeritus of the University of Mississippi at Tulane University.

 What is Jeffrey Vitter's email address?